SAKETH1111/FrontEnd/JS_Interview.md

 // bind method
-let printMyName = printFulltame.bind(name, "Mumbai", "Maharashtra"); // This will return the function and we will call this when ever required. console. log (printMyName) ; printMyName () ;
+let printMyName = printFullname.bind(name, "Mumbai", "Maharashtra"); // This will return the function and we will call this when ever required. console. log (printMyName) ; printMyName () ;
 ```

+### Polyfill for bind